Children's Dental Health Initiative

 Oral Health Funders Collaborative

-OCF joined with several other funding organizations to establish the Oral Health Funders Collaborative of Oregon and SW Washington in September 2011 and address the urgent statewide need for early intervention.
+OCF joined with several other funding organizations to establish the Oral Health Funders Collaborative of Oregon and SW Washington in September 2011 to address the urgent statewide need for better oral health across the lifespan.
+Members are still actively meeting and identifying ways to improve oral health in the region.

-- OCF Research Report: Learning What Works for School-Based Dental Health Programs
+- Learning What Works for School-Based Dental Health Programs (May 2019)